mateuszmrw/star-wars-api/README.md

 ## Installation

-### Every command should be done in backend folder
+### Every command should be run in the backend folder

 ```bash
 $ yarn install